x75/x75.github.io/_posts/2020-03-04-android-music-studio.md

 **sensor2OSC**

-#### powertools
+#### termux power w/ command line tools

 **Termux** is superpowers for the phone and v/ handy if you like working on a linux shell.
 Let's you use Sox, aubiocut, the scientific Python stack, even pulseaudio with a driver for OpenSL ES, and much more.
-Sometimes requires attention though to get things working.
+Does require significant attention though to get things working.

+##### ReSampler

+High quality command-line audio sample rate converter on [https://github.com/jniemann66/ReSampler](github).

 ### Comments